14 Best Things To Do In Lake Hughes, California - Karta.com

 • Often booked by groups for exclusive weekends.

-8. Leave Your Kids at The Painted Turtle
+8. The Painted Turtle

 Location: 17000 Elizabeth Lake Rd, Lake Hughes, CA 93532